Eonasdan/tempus-dominus/README.md

 # Change Log

 ## New features (2.1.20)!
-* Fix for #83: ~~`change` event has been from `change.dp` to `change` so that no custom change events have to be listened to.~~ This change has been rolled back due to causing another more serious bug
+* Fix for #83: Changes to the picker should fire native `change` event for knockout and the like as well as `change.dp` which contains the old date and the new date
 * Fix for #78: Script has been update for breaking changes in Moment 2.4.0
 * Fix for #73: IE8 should be working now